 If you need more custom imagery, you can connect any raster data in GEE, including both Image Assets and Image Collection Assets to your CEO institution.
 The platform includes a large Data Catalog of publicly hosted data, and also allows users to upload their own raster data.
 This is a fantastic way to add diverse imagery sources to your project.
 Many options at different spatial and temporal resolutions are available, along with specialty imagery like land cover classifications.
 Please see our recent blog post for more information on adding GEE raster data to your institution!

 Another great option for more custom imagery is to connect your own WMS to your CEO institution.
 This is a great option if you have existing orthophotos, land cover model outputs, or other datasets that you would like to add to CEO.
-Please see our recent blog post, available in English and Portuguese for more information about adding this imagery to your institution.
+Please see our recent blog post, available in English, Spanish, and Portuguese for more information about adding this imagery to your institution.

 Other great imagery options that CEO supports include Planet Monthly and Daily (paid), SecureWatch (paid), Bing Maps (key required), XYZ Tiles, and OpenStreetMaps.
 Planet Monthly, Planet Daily, and SecureWatch are high resolution near-real time imagery options that require a paid subscription.
 Bing Maps is a worldwide free high resolution datasets that requires a free account to generate an API key, much like the Planet NICFI option discussed above.
 XYZ Tiles is a format for tiled web mapping used by services including OpenStreetMaps.
 Adding OpenStreetMaps to your CEO project allows data collectors to view street names and other important information.